-Raja Harinath of Cossimbazar carried out the Durga Puja at his ancestral home in Murshidabad from 1824 to 1831, brought the Baro-yaari Puja to Calcutta in 1832. (notes Somendra Chandra Nandy in ‘Durga Puja: A Rational Approach‘ published in The Statesman Festival, 1991.)
+Raja Harinath of Cossimbazar carried out the Durga Puja at his ancestral home in Murshidabad from 1824 to 1831, bringing the Baro-yaari Puja to Calcutta in 1832. (notes Somendra Chandra Nandy in ‘Durga Puja: A Rational Approach‘ published in The Statesman Festival, 1991.)

 The Origin of ‘Sarbajanin Durga Puja’ or Community Celebration

-The “Baro-yaari Puja” concept shows the path of community Puja, which also known as the “Sarbojanin Puja,” started in the early Twentieth century and included people from all castes creeds and ranks of life.
+The “Baro-yaari Puja” concept shows the path of community Puja, which is also known as the “Sarbojanin Puja,” started in the early Twentieth century and included people from all castes creeds and ranks of life.
 It goes far beyond religion, and one can only say that Happy Durga Puja is one of the world’s most significant outdoor art and cultural festivals.

-During the Durga puja festival, the celebration, dancing, and cultural art displayed and accomplished.
+During the Durga puja festival, the celebration, dancing, and cultural art are displayed and accomplished.
 This played an integral part in involving the community in Bengal and eventually across India and the world.

 British Involvement in Durga Puja